The final update: 22.7.21

 A 'Stunning Start' to our new topic: Roman Rule

-Today the children in St John participated in some Roman style 'army drills' by following the commands of their lead centurion Mr. Fishman.
+Today the children in St John participated in some Roman style 'army drills' by following the commands of their lead centurion Mr Fishman.
 The children practised walking in unison, standing at ease, standing at attention, about turns, getting ready with their sword and how to defend themselves and their fellow soldiers using a shield.
-The children also learnt how to form a defensive circle and to rotate around.
+The children also learned how to form a defensive circle and to rotate around.

 It was a lot of fun and the children loved being outside and experiencing what it might have been like to be in a Roman army.

 PE will be on Tuesdays and Wednesdays.
 It is crucial for health and safety that your child has a full PE kit in school and that their name is written in all items.
-PE kits and plimsoles are available for purchase from the school office.
+PE kits are available for purchase from the school office.